instret/rust-book/src/ch04-03-fixing-ownership-errors.md

 That's strange, since the program was safe before we edited it.
 The edit we made doesn't meaningfully change the runtime behavior.
 So why does it matter that we put `&name.0` into a function?

-The problem is that Rust doesn't look at the implementation of `get_first` when deciding what `get_first(&name)` should borrow.
+The problem is that Rust **doesn't look at the implementation** of `get_first` when deciding what `get_first(&name)` should borrow.
 Rust only looks at the type signature, which just says "some `String` in the input gets borrowed".
 Rust conservatively decides then that both `name.0` and `name.1` get borrowed, and eliminates write and own permissions on both.

+>| In sum up, when borrow-checker meets a function call, it can only check the parameter and return value's type to know the RWO information.

 Remember, the key idea is that **the program above is safe.** It has no undefined behavior!
 A future version of Rust may be smart enough to let it compile, but for today, it gets rejected.
 So how should we work around the borrow checker today?
 One possibility is to inline the expression `&name.0`, like in the original program.
 Another possibility is to defer borrow checking to runtime with [cells], which we will discuss in future chapters.

+>| It seems that this problem cannot be resolved simply?

 ### Fixing a Safe Program: Mutating Different Array Elements